IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2015-12-04-Interviewing-web-people.md

 After researching what kind of questions should I make I have made a list of approximately forty questions that were obviously too many so I reduced them to only fifteen wich will be the same for every interviewee.
 You will notice how different answers and how many aproaches could be:

-* To all those don't meet you yet.
++ To all those don't meet you yet.
 How do you describe yourself?
-* When you started developing, what were some common mistakes you made along the way?
++ When you started developing, what were some common mistakes you made along the way?
-* Front-end seems to be easy until you start to learning.
++ Front-end seems to be easy until you start to learning.
 How do you face the challenge of learning new things?
-* What would you qualify as the top few problems facing developers today?
++ What would you qualify as the top few problems facing developers today?
-* How would you recommend somebody to start learning web development?
++ How would you recommend somebody to start learning web development?
-* What are the things you would have known when you first started?
++ What are the things you would have known when you first started?
-* When starting a new project, if you feel stuck where do you look for inspiration?
++ When starting a new project, if you feel stuck where do you look for inspiration?
-* What was your first development job and how you faced it?
++ What was your first development job and how you faced it?
-* What was the most challenging project you ever faced and why?
++ What was the most challenging project you ever faced and why?
-* Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?
++ Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?
-* What excites you most these days?
++ What excites you most these days?
-* What is the most important thing you’ve learned?
++ What is the most important thing you’ve learned?
-* Do you have any favorite books, videos, or resources that you could share with the readers?
++ Do you have any favorite books, videos, or resources that you could share with the readers?
-* Do you have any advice for new developers just starting their career journey?
++ Do you have any advice for new developers just starting their career journey?
-* What can we expect from Chris in the future?
++ What can we expect from Chris in the future?
 Anything you want to share?

 So if you are one of those awesome developers of our industry feel free to send me your answer to this questions and they will be published as soon as possible.

 <p class="btn--hire">
-  <a href="mailto:ignaciodenuevo@gmail.com">Send your answers here</a>
+  <a href="mailto:{{ site.email }}">Send your answers here</a>
 </p>

 Felt disappointed first because I was so excited to intereview people are as passionate as my about web development due to I have been sending emails one afternoon and the morning before and none had responded.
 But the day before that, people start accepting my requests of interview so when I recived the first email back telling me I was accepted to interview my first interviewee I exploded with joy, this was so amazing for my, intereviewing people I really admire and never ever thought they will accept or even respond my emails that made me very happy.